gumaerc-testorg/7.342-fall-2006/content/pages/readings.md

 Introduction
 {{< tdclose >}}
 {{< tdopen >}}
-An Extensive Review of the History of [Gene Transcription Research and Timeline of Milestones](http://www.nature.com/milestones/geneexpression/index.html) in this Field.
+An Extensive Review of the History of {{% resource_link "6108e4eb-c6bb-433a-90e1-e4cd1d0f7e3a" "Gene Transcription Research and Timeline of Milestones" %}} in this Field.
 {{< tdclose >}}

 {{< trclose >}}